elysiajs/documentation/docs/essential/route.md

 <Playground :elysia="demo1" />

 ::: tip
-By default, web browser will sent GET method when vising the page.
+By default, web browsers will send a GET method when visiting a page.

 This is why accessing GET routes using a browser works.
 :::